mike-ward/waywards/_posts/2017-06-03-on-board-water-softener.md

 ![softener](http://i.imgur.com/FwE7W0T.jpg)

 It consists of a fiberglass tank that holds a *resin*.
-The hard water flows throught the resin and where dissolved minerals are removed.
-This is typical of most brands of water softeners.
+The hard water flows through the resin where dissolved minerals are removed.
+This is typical for many brands of water softeners.

 These softeners can be hooked up to an outside water source using the supplied hose.
 I decided to install my softener *on-board* as a matter